willhk10/BasicCAD/README.md

 <img src="Pictures/Yes/TireEngineering.png" alt="alt text" width="400" height="400">

 ## ***Description***
+The tire  will be attached to the wheel rim, which is going to be the full wheel, attached to the fork and able to revolve freely.
+When creating the trapezoid, with a 20mm bottom edge, and a 10 degree angle side from the construction line.
+The diameter of the inner wheel should be 80 mm, with outer edges being 110mm.
+After revolving the trapezoid, make sure to add an 8mm fillet.
+## ***Reflection***
 This part took less than 5 minutes to make.
 I remembered the revolve function and it was very simple sketch-wise.The part consisted of may small rectangles that we used the "Trim Entities"Tool to make into a single shape.
 The distancing was very exact, and I ended up accidentally using the wrong leg on one of the rectangles to distance, which took a few minutes of careful retracing of my steps to uncover.

 ---